uci-plrg/zen-ids/doc/experiments/ACCURACY.md

 #### Choosing a Representative Scenario

-The accuracy of Zen IDS depends on several factors of the deployment and usage scenario.
-For example, Zen IDS will probably perform well for an application with a large user base and high traffic, regardless of all other factors--but accuracy will decrease as the user base and traffic volume are reduced.
-For this reason, there is no universal accuracy benchmark for Zen IDS.
+The accuracy of ZenIDS depends on several factors of the deployment and usage scenario.
+For example, ZenIDS will probably perform well for an application with a large user base and high traffic, regardless of all other factors--but accuracy will decrease as the user base and traffic volume are reduced.
+For this reason, there is no universal accuracy benchmark for ZenIDS.
 It can only be measured for a specific deployment scenario, which must be carefully selected to represent whatever real-world conditions are of interest.

 For this reason, we recommend recording live HTTP traffic to a real installation having significant traffic volume.
 In our experiments we recorded traffic with a modified version of [gor](https://github.com/buger/gor) that can replay traffic synchronously, which (a) preserves request sequence, and (b) minimizes the overall replay duration (though this may not work for applications that are sensitive to specific request timing).
 If live traffic is not available, it is also possible to simulate traffic using any means of generating HTTP requests, though the relevance of the results will depend on how realistic the request generator is.

 #### Repeatability

 The record/replay approach makes the experiment repeatable if the application only consumes data from local configuration and user input.
-For applications that consume external data, for example from Twitter feeds, the external source may or may not affect the accuracy of Zen IDS.
+For applications that consume external data, for example from Twitter feeds, the external source may or may not affect the accuracy of ZenIDS.
 If the experiment is intended to be precisely repeatable, it will usually be possible to record external inputs along with the HTTP request inputs.
 This requires extending the PHP interpreter to record network communication initiated by the application (contact us for suggestions about how to do this).

 #### Avoid Spamming